sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 ## Pre-requisites

-- Public officers with a valid organisation email address such as  *your_name@agency.gov.sg* can invite another public officer or vendor using a [non-SE GSIB](glossary) device.
+- Public officers with a valid organisation email address such as  *your_name@agency.gov.sg* can invite another officer or vendor using a [non-SE GSIB](glossary) device.

 - Have the following information ready:
   - Public officers and vendors who require a TechPass account